vpenades/UberFactory/src/Epsylon.UberFactory.Core/Roadmap.md

 		Define a Curve object as a primitive value;
 		it might be part of the SDK, so it's powerful enough and common.

+- The current editor keeps loaded plugins in the current AppDomain and cannot be unloaded.
+This presents a problem when loading multiple scripts.
+A definitive solution is proposed in future versions, in the short term, a solution would be, when loading a new script, force the editor to close and execute itself with the loaded file as command line.

+- The document stores plugins as plain relative paths to the plugin assembly.
+This is problematic in development scenarios where multiple versions of the plugin can exist within a solution project.
+  - Instead of using a plain path, we can use a pair of "filename" and "hint paths", so the runtime can look into subdirectories
+    - for the most appropiated assembly based on runtime/platform
+    - for the most recent assembly.
+  - We can try using nuget packages, but this is a whole new ball game.

+#### FUTURE

+- Right now, the editor is limited when working with scripts that use different plugins;
+Plugins remain loaded and can cause conflicts.
+A way to overcome this limitation is to load the plugins on execution in a separate context, that is, executing the script by calling the CLI application.
+But at the same time, we do need access to the plugins declared types, which are currently retrieved by reflection.
+A future variation would serialize the retrieved types to a file, which would be consumed by the editor.
+-